Million Arthur: Anime

 An ONA adaptation of the Jaku-San-Sei Million Arthur manga premiered on November 20, 2015.

 An anime television series adaptation of the Han-Gyaku-Sei Million Arthur MMORPG by J.C.Staff premiered on October 25, 2018, on Tokyo MX and other channels.
 It was announced that the series will be split-cour, with the second season airing in April 2019.
 The series is directed by Yōhei Suzuki and written by Tsuyoshi Tamai.
 Yoshinari Saito provides the character designs.
 The series' music is composed by Go Shiina and produced by Lantis.
 Genco is producing the series.
-The opening theme song is "Highlight" by Ayaka Ōhashi, and the ending theme song is "KI-te MI-te HIT PARADE!" by Himika Akaneya, Rie Takahashi, Nao Tōyama, Yū Serizawa, Suzuko Mimori, and Rina Hidaka under their character names.
+The opening theme song is "Highlight" by Ayaka Ōhashi, and the ending theme song is "KI-te MI-te HIT PARADE!" by Himika Akaneya, Rie Takahashi, Nao Tōyama, Yu Serizawa, Suzuko Mimori, and Rina Hidaka under their character names.
 The second opening theme song is "Open the Worlds" by ORESAMA, and the second ending theme song is "Pearly×Party" by the voice actress unit Pearly Fairy.